gkate772/FeaturesOfAPI/DependencyInjection/Readme.txt

 * Using constructor, property, and method injection without interfaces only changes how dependencies are supplied;
 it does not remove tight coupling.

+---> PaymentProcessor class and demonstrates constructor, property, and method injection using interfaces.